Macleod to make Wales debut against Georgia

 "We're looking forward to seeing him go at this level and seeing the physicality that he will bring."

-On Jenkins selection as a replacement, Pivac added: "Dafydd is a young player that we've had an eye on for quite some time now.
+On Jenkins' selection as a replacement, Pivac added: "Dafydd is a young player that we've had an eye on for quite some time now.

 "He's done well with the (Wales) under-20s and is doing very well at Exeter Chiefs.
 Talking to Rob Baxter, he's very happy with what Daf is doing.